sonuk-dev/Server/README.md

 npm install mongoose
 npm install koa-jwt
 ```
-To start the programme use
+To start the program use

 ```shell
 nodemon server